Jacob-A-Scott/Personal-Website/_posts/2023-12-22-AI-vs-Machine-Learning.md

 ## So What Is AI?
 ### A Bit of History
-When you hear the term artificial intelligence, it probably conjures up images of KITT from _Knight Rider_ or of a highly intelligent computer locking you out of your spacecraft to leave you to die in the cold vacuum of space. _Fortunately_, while sci-fi tropes shape our preconceived notions of AI, it in fact has a much more grounded history in computer science, with the term first being coined by John McCarthy of MIT \[1\].
-McCarthy described the nascent field as "the science and engineering of making intelligent machines" \[2\].
-AI, in its essence, is the concept of programming machines to behave like humans, accomplishing complex tasks in clever ways.
+When you hear the term artificial intelligence, it probably conjures up images of KITT from _Knight Rider_ or of a highly intelligent computer locking you out of your spacecraft to leave you to die in the cold vacuum of space. _Fortunately_, while sci-fi tropes shape our preconceived notions of AI, it in fact has a much more grounded history in computer science, with the term first being coined by John McCarthy of MIT.<sup>\[1\]</sup> McCarthy described the nascent field as "the science and engineering of making intelligent machines".<sup>\[2\]</sup> AI, in its essence, is the concept of programming machines to behave like humans, accomplishing complex tasks in clever ways.
 ### An Umbrella Term Today
 While artificial intelligence still encompasses John McCarthy's definition, the field has been shaped and pursued due to practicality and interdisciplinary influences.
 McCarthy's original vision of artificial _general_ intelligence (AGI) is still a far-off and rather academic idea that despite what AI chatbot companies may say, does not exist today.